-Leaves of absence in term time:
+Holidays - (now termed: leaves of absence) in term time:

 Taking leaves of absence in term time will affect a child's schooling as much as any other absence and we expect parents to help us by not taking children away in term time.
 The government has now made it clear to schools that they may not grant any leave of absence during term time, unless there are the most exceptional of circumstances.